 The second realignment was done just east of Barker Cypress Rd., where FM 529 was slightly offset.
 The original intersection was moved slightly north to make a smooth connection with the other side of FM 529, and eventually an HEB Grocery was constructed on the location of the old alignment, which erased any evidence of the old alignment.
 However, with the right eyes, you can still see by the power lines how the road originally ran straight with no curvature.

 The third location of realignment was done west of Fry Rd., where there is now a big S-curve in the road heading towards Grand Parkway.
 Originally, FM 529 (also known as Freeman Rd in this area) had two 90 degree hairpin turns that dated back to the early 20th century.
 Sometime between 1945 and 1975, these hairpin turns were bypassed by a smooth section of curving road.
 The exact year is unknown.
 The bypass left behind two sections of abandoned road on the north and south side of the curve.
-The south segment is still visible today, but the northern segment was bulldozed and done away with in 2010 during a drainage improvement project.
+The northern segment was erased by construction around 2006, and the southern segment was still around until 2012 when nearby construction on the Grand Parkway (SH-99) began.
+Towards the end of Grand Parkway's completion, FM 529 was being widened to four lanes, and construction crews removed what remained of the old pavement.

 THE FIRST ABANDONMENT NEAR US 290